I met up (virtually) with my friend Ryan Chapman for a chat on his podcast, How to Fix Your Funnel.

-Ryan has such a great perspective on marketing that I always come away with our conversations with a few new ideas on how to improve what I’m doing.
-Sometimes it’s something really simple, and other times it’s a big idea that affects my whole way of thinking.
+Ryan had such a great perspective on marketing and I always came away from our conversations with new ideas on how to be better.
+Sometimes it was something really simple, and other times it was a big idea that affected my whole way of thinking.

 (In case you want to listen to the whole conversation, the episode link is: here)

 First off, we talked about how “Kokoro,” which means “heart, mind, and spirit” connects to my approach to marketing.
 Ryan nailed it when he said, “I feel like if you’re doing marketing effectively, especially with marketing automation, which maybe sounds foreign to people, what you’re really trying to do is expose the humanity of the business and just connect to individuals.”

 I couldn’t have said it better!
 Ultimately, sales and marketing is all about connecting to individuals so that you can have a conversation.
 Once you start talking, you can share your world view — and possibly encourage them to expand theirs to include your company or solution.

 • Marketing is really just sales written down.
 Think about what you’d say if you just ran into someone on the escalator or if you just picked up the phone.
 It’s all about connecting.

 • When you show that you understand your industry and the challenges facing customers, you bring added credibility and trust to your connections.

 • Strong connections can see you through long purchasing cycles.
 Be a patient and connected marketer, and over time you’ll see results.

 This is just a sampling of the topics Ryan and I covered.
 I find his podcast to be hugely helpful and refreshing.
 Take a listen and see what you think!